 How does the participation process look like?
 Are there future iterations planned?
 Since 2022, there has been a dialogue with the dialogue group (residents, the neighbourhood and trade association) of the Ankerstrasse area for an implementation of "Brings uf d'Strass!".
 The inclusion of the neighbourhood population will be further promoted.
 The dialogue group will be expanded and the implementation will be concretized in cooperation with the residents.

 Along with their answers, we got an invitation to participate in the ongoing co-design process for further iterations.
 What we really liked about their approach is the feasibility and professional infrastructure that they have equipped the streets with.
 This is also a point of criticism though as it needs financial resources and a lot of logistics to get the street up to a point where the project is working.
 Furthermore it is also very interesting to see how a lot of voices against the project have been raised.
 With the scale and the financial resources it poses a big target for criticism.
 The municipal character is also playing a role as it is tax money that is being used to finance the project.
 What’s interesting to observe in this context is that there was almost no media representation of the opinions of the residents.
 It was rather a collection of many politicians who did not live in this neighbourhood that have been portrayed.

+Was ist der Unterschied?

 2.3.4 Findings and next steps